IMM9O/css-masterclass-curriculum/README.md

 The selector points to the HTML element you want to style.
 The declaration block contains one or more declarations separated by semicolons.
 Each declaration includes a CSS property name and a value, separated by a colon.
-A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.(Source: w3schools)
+A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+(Source: w3schools)

 ### **CSS Selectors**

-In CSS, selectors are used to target the HTML elements on our web pages that we want to style.
+In CSS, selectors are used to targeting the HTML elements on our web pages that we want to style.

 #### 📖 Contents